gear-foundation/gear-wiki/docs/examples/gnft-721.md

 ### Introduction
 Non-fungible tokens (NFTs) are unique cryptographic tokens on a blockchain that are used to prove an ownership of a digital asset, such as digital art or gaming assets.
 The difference from fungible tokens is that the fungible tokens store a value, while non-fungible tokens store a cryptographic certificate.

 Under the hood, a non-fungible token consists of a unique token identifier, or token ID, which is mapped to an owner identifier and stored inside a NFT smart contract.<center> <em><strong>token_id</strong></em> → <em><strong>address</strong></em> </center>

 When the owner of a given token ID wishes to transfer it to another user, it is easy to verify ownership and reassign the token to a new owner.

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.
+Anyone can easily create their own application and run it on the Gear Network.
+The source code is available on [GitHub](https://github.com/gear-dapps/non-fungible-token).

 ### Default non-fungible-token implementation
 The functions that must be supported by each non-fungible-token contract: